HHS/TANF-app/docs/Architecture Decision Record/001 ADR template.md

 ## Context

 We need to record the architectural decisions made on this project.
+This context section should include the history and driving reason(s) on why a decision needed to be made.

 ## Decision